scarry9/gshell/README.md

-Custom shell made in python
+This is a custom shell made in Python which uses subprocess to run all the commands.
+Made by scarry9
+Forked by noobcoderwastaken